9 entrepreneurship learning communities leading the industry forward

 - Intros to more intimate groups within the community to start building your network

-Every founder is at a different stage in their entrepreneurial journey, so Founder.University has three products designed to meet you where you are:
+Every founder is at a different stage in their own entrepreneurial development journey, so Founder.University has three products designed to meet you where you are:

 - 12-Week Course for building your MVP, getting your product off the ground, and understanding market fit.
 The community invests $25k in the top graduates, too.